 Because Kirsten Steward refused to return as Snow White, the movie found its new protagonist in the Huntsman (Chris Hemsworth) from the first movie, who apparently is named Eric all of a sudden.
 Also, a side note, they completely changed the personality of the character.
 I'm not complaining, now, at least, he is charming.
 But it makes for a jarring change if you watch this movie right after its predecessor.

 As for the designs; they kept his very similar to the ones he had in Snow White; they were simply upgraded.
-It was considered that now that he has Snow White's support, he would be able to afford better clothes, and so the few changes done were done to improve the quality of his still very basic costume: now it's made of a nicer leather and the finishing details are also more neat.
+It was considered that now that he has Snow White's support, he would be able to afford better clothes, and so the few changes done were done to improve the quality of his still very basic costume: now it's made of a nicer leather and the finishing details are also neater.
 But the overall feel is the same: gritty and dirty as befits the character.

 They even gave him a nicer coat as well!